Flee (film): Critical response

 Metacritic reported that Flee appeared on over 33 film critics' top-ten lists for 2021, one of only two animated films to appear on the list for the year, alongside The Mitchells vs. the Machines.
 The film ranked first and second on two lists.

 Parasite director Bong Joon-ho listed Flee as one of his favorite films of 2021, and wrote a letter, calling it "The most moving piece of cinema I saw this year."

 UK Film Review gave a 5-star rating.
 BBC listed as one of the twenty best films of 2021.
 Flee also ranked as the seventh best film of 2021 in an IndieWire poll to 187 critics and journalists.

 Accolades

 At Sundance, Flee won the Grand Jury Prize in the World Cinema Documentary section.
 The film was subsequently screened at the Annecy International Animation Film Festival, where it won Best Feature Film.
 Flee also won The Cinema for Peace Award for The Most Valuable Documentary of the Year in 2022.

 At the 2021 Toronto International Film Festival, the film was second runner-up for the People's Choice Award for Documentaries.
 It is also nominated for two Critics' Choice Documentary Awards, for Best Feature and Best Director.

-The film won NBR Freedom of Expession and one of the top documentaries at National Board of Review, a nomination for Golden Globe Award for Best Animated Feature, earned two categories for British Academy Film Awards, won an Annie Award for the Best Animated Feature — Independent and four Dorian Awards.
+The film won NBR Freedom of Expression and one of the top documentaries at National Board of Review, a nomination for Golden Globe Award for Best Animated Feature, earned two categories for British Academy Film Awards, won an Annie Award for the Best Animated Feature – Independent and four Dorian Awards.